bengsV/duelpy/README.md

 You can compare the implemented algorithms in an experiment by running

 ```
-python3 duelpy.experiments.savage_experiment
+python3 -m duelpy.experiments.cli
 ```

-The experiments are still a work in progress, for now only a single experiment is implemented.
-The experiment compares average regret and algorithm runtime with a fixed time horizon.
+The experiments are still rather limited.
+The command-line interface can currently only run regret-based comparisons in a limited set of configurations.
 Pass the `--help` flag for more information.